sparr/vgm-extractor/README.md

 While many game developers publish soundtrack albums with or separately from their games, many do not.
 This tool is meant to fill that gap, by providing the data and tooling necessary to extract the music from a game that is installed.

+VGM Extractor contains a [database](src/gamedata) of games describing where and how their music is stored.
+For games with bare music files, it copies them.
+For other games, it orchestrates other format-specific [tools](#third-party-tools)

 ## Usage

     vgm-extractor.py [-h] [-v[v...]] --outputpath OUTPUTPATH